 Orchard Valley Waldorf School (OVWS) is an independent school founded in 2004.
 Built upon the commitment of a passionate group of families to expand Waldorf education in central Vermont, our developing school has grown to serve families from infancy to grade 8, with summer and aftercare programs available.
-More than 150 students are now enrolled in our programs served by 40 full-time and part-time faculty and staff at two beautiful campuses--the main campus, known as “Grace Farm" in East Montpelier, and the Child’s Garden in Montpelier.

 At OVWS we hold the interests of the children as our highest priority.
 We uphold an environment of safety and acceptance that seeks to recognize the special gifts of each child.

 Ours is a welcoming, hospitable, gracious and grateful community.
 OVWS welcomes students, families, faculty and staff of all races, faiths, creeds, gender and sexual orientation.

 We work to make Waldorf education available to everyone.
 OVWS embraces an Accessible-to-All (ATA) tuition model for our grade school based on the ideal that Waldorf education should be accessible to all families who are committed to it, regardless of financial means.
 To find out more, please visit our ATA Tuition Adjustment page.

 OVWS uses clear and consistent processes which bring integrity to our plans, projects, and decision-making.
 OVWS has a three-fold governance structure comprised of: Pedagogical Leadership (Faculty), a Board of Trustees and Administration.
 We conduct school matters in a fiscally responsible, transparent manner and endeavor to be financially self-sustaining.

 We support our faculty and staff, financially and professionally.
 Our teachers provide a fundamental role in governing our school which allows for a positive and nurturing environment for both our students, as well as those who teach them.